Exw27/MyWeb/content/resume.md

 ## Projects

-**Project Name**
-*Short project description.
-Highlight key technologies or tools used.*

-- Feature 1: Brief explanation
-- Feature 2: Brief explanation
+**Monument to the Future**
+*This project develops an AI-powered speech recognition and dialogue system for an interactive monument designed as a futuristic AI astronaut.
+The system combines speech recognition, text-to-speech, and dialogue technologies to create engaging, natural user interactions.
+It transcribes user speech, generates context-aware responses, and delivers them as synthesized voice.
+The project highlights the system’s effective basic performance, while identifying areas for improvement in noisy environments, latency, and expressiveness, paving the way for future enhancements in robustness and scalability.*
 ---

 ## Skills

 - **Languages**: Python, C, C++, JavaScript, Java, etc.
 - **Technologies**: React, Node.js, Docker, etc.
-- **Tools**: Git, Jenkins, etc.
+- **Tools**: Git, Linux, etc.

 ---

 ## Hobbies and Interests

-- Hobby 1: Description
+- Hobby 1: 3D Modeling and Animation
-- Hobby 2: Description
+- Hobby 2: Game Design